-Vox Receives First Royalty Payment from Segilola Gold Project
+Vox Receives First Royalty Payment From Segilola Gold Project

 Technical References & Notes:

-- These figures have not been audited and are subject to change.
-As the Company has not yet finished its quarter-end close procedures, the anticipated financial information presented in this press release is preliminary, subject to final quarter-end closing adjustments, and may change materially.
+These figures have not been audited and are subject to change.
+As the Company has not yet finished its quarter-end